NEGU93/CYUSB3KIT-003_with_SP605_xilinx/README.md

 https://community.cypress.com/message/179915?et=watches.email.thread#179915
 For the FPGA signal out of the CLK I have to configure M\[0 ..
 1\] correctly.
 Why the FX3 does not output the CLK I still don't know.

+## cpp Class for communicating with FX3

+Inside [testing_cpp_code](https://github.com/NEGU93/CYUSB3KIT-003_with_SP605_xilinx/tree/master/testing_cpp_code) there's a project that enables communication with the PC with the FX3.
+It performs download of firmware, prints descriptions and run performance tests between other things

 ## Program and communicate with the FPGA
 TODO: merge last two sections